2017 Croatia Travel Tips. Croatia Packing List: What to Pack for Croatia

 A little chill in the air while on vacation in Croatia?
 While you can bring a cardigan or wrap, to add a little edge to your look add to your packing list a Levi’s Women’s Authentic Trucker Jacket like mine.
 This works great with the tank dresses or over casual shorts.

 Linen pants crinkle from the get go, and so they never look perfect.
 They are light and breathable, so you’ll sweat less.
-Linen pants suit almost all activities here in Croatia.
+When flying overnight, don’t buy white – remember it’s a long flight and god knows what you’ll spill or sit on.
 You can now get pairs with an elastic or drawstring waist like these.
 Ahhh the comfort.

 Anatomie Travel Pants